andrewtbanks/PEST_examples/README.md

 Within each example there are four folders

+**...\Model**

-...\Model  :contains the MODFLOW model used by PEST and python scripts for initalizing pilot point data and kriging estimated values to the modflow model grid
+contains the MODFLOW model used by PEST and python scripts for initalizing pilot point data and kriging estimated values to the modflow model grid

+**...\Model_results**

-...\Model_results :contains a clone fo the modflow model used by PEST, along with python scripts to perform MODPATH simulations
+contains a clone fo the modflow model used by PEST, along with python scripts to perform MODPATH simulations

+**...\pest**

-...\pest  :contains the python script for generating PEST input files
+contains the python script for generating PEST input files

+**...\Truth**

-...\Truth :contains the MODFLOW model representing the truth.
+contains the MODFLOW model representing the truth.
 Experimental/Field measurments used by PEST originate from this model.
 Also contains python script to perform MODPATH simulations.

-and a python script for generating figures "results_figures.py"
+**and a python script for generating figures "results_figures.py"**
 _________________________________________________________________________________________________________________

 **EXAMPLES**